zszazi/word2vec-Google-colab/README.md

 # word2vec-Google-colab
-Word2vec tensorflow on google colab
+Word2vec using Tensorflow on google colab